Relative Error Streaming Quantiles: Analysis of the Relative-Compactor in the Streaming Setting

 Conceptually, $\err^t_h(y)$ tracks the difference between $y$'s rank in the input stream $X^t$ at time $t$ versus its rank as estimated by the combination of the output stream and the remaining items in the buffer at time $t$ (output items are upweighted by a factor of $2$ while items remaining in the buffer are not).
 The overall error of the relative-compactor is $\err^n_h(y)$, where $n$ is the length of its input stream.
 To bound $\err^n_h(y)$, we keep track of the error associated with $y$ over time, and define the increment or decrement of it as

 where $\err^0_h(y) = 0$.

 Clearly, if the algorithm performs no compaction operation in a time step $t$, then $\Delta^t_h(y)=0$.
 (Recall that a compaction is an execution of lines~\ref{line:S1}-\ref{line:compaction_end} of Algorithm \ref{code:single}.)
 Let us consider what happens in a step $t$ in which a compaction operation occurs.
-Recall from Observation~\ref{obs:even y} that if $y$ is even with respect to the compaction, then $y$ suffers no error, meaning that $\Delta^t_h(y)=0$.
+Recall from Observation~\ref{obs:even y} that if $y$ is even with respect to the compaction (i.e., $y$ has even rank w.r.t.\ the $L$ largest items in the relative-compactor), then $y$ suffers no error, meaning that $\Delta^t_h(y)=0$.
 Otherwise, $\Delta^t_h(y)$ is uniform in $\{-1,1\}$.